 Followed by a descent that begins surrounded by bush to continue, gradually you get closer to homes, dry walls and between age and ends at Via Caravaggio, near the Millennial church of Ruta di Camogli.

-* For the return trip by bus to see the line Rapallo "Rapallo-San Martino di Noceto-Ruta" or "Rapallo-Ruta-Recco".
+* For the return trip by bus checking the line Rapallo "Rapallo-San Martino di Noceto-Ruta" or "Rapallo-Ruta-Recco".